 The Group recognises that employees are important asset.
 The Group shall continue to care for the welfare of all its employees and shall constantly upgrade the employees' skills to meet changing requirements.
 Constant education and guidance are given to all employees to ensure high level of job satisfaction at all levels.
 The investment in employee professional development is crucial to enhance overall performances.

-The Group strives to maintain a safe and healthy working environment for all the employees.
-Medical and hospitalisation insurance are subscribed annually to cover employees' health screening and medical needs.
-Covid-19 preventive actions and precaution awareness were conducted through emails.
-The Group provided hand wash and sanitisers at strategic areas within the working premise.
-Mask usage and social distancing is adhered to at all times.
+The Group strives to maintain a safe and healthy working environment for all our employees.
+Medical and hospitalisation insurance are subscribed annually to cover our employees' health screening and medical needs.